Join us for a round one of these Sundays!

-We are a diverse organization of recreational players in the San Francisco Bay Area (handicaps generally ranging from 10 to 36) who gather for golf on Sunday mornings at Sharp Park in Pacifica, California.
-Our regular tee-time is on Sunday at
+We are a diverse organization of recreational players in the San Francisco Bay Area (handicaps generally ranging from 5 to 54) who gather for golf on Sunday mornings at Sharp Park in Pacifica, California.
+Our club was incorporated in 1955, and has been running ever since!

-9 a.m.
+Our regular tee-time is on Sunday at 9 a.m.
 PT, and members and their guests are required to sign in by 8:30 a.m. at the table inside the Sharp Park clubhouse.
 Some weeks, we start late due to other course events.
-Start times for each week can be found in the Schedule tab.

-Green fees are $40 to walk.
-The weekly game is another $2 + 25 cents to enter the chip-in pool.
+Green fees are $42 to walk.
+The weekly game is another $5 + 25 cents to enter the chip-in pool.

 Every month, we have at least one Special or Fun tournament (usually with a theme or fun game) and one Low-Net tournament.
 Our two majors are the Match Play Championship in June and the Club Championship in October.
 If you'd like to try us out one Sunday, contact us and we'll fit you in.